cyber-dojo-languages/javascript-cucumber/README.md

 Currently broken :-(

 I need to do a global install of Cucumber, because
-I we want to install it when I build the image, so I can share it among all users of the container (there may be several).
+I want to install it when I build the image so I can share it among all users of the container (there may be several).
 Any ideas?